dj-tw/restyle/README.md

 plot_y_range: (0.5, 10000) (The y-range used when showing the loss plot at the requested intervals.
 It shows each component.)

-random_seed: 420 (The randon seed used if you are making use of noise in the initialization.)
+random_seed: 420 (The random seed used if you are making use of noise in the initialization.)

 demand_cuda_on_colab: True (This is to ensure that you are using